-- (3) Subject to this Act and the bylaws, where a proprietor is bankrupt, insolvent or makes an assignment for the benefit of creditors, the trustee in bankruptcy, liquidator or assignee, as the case may be, if authorized to continue carrying on the business, may continue the operation of the pharmacy under the supervision and management of a licensed pharmacist. - (4) Subject to this Act and the bylaws, on the death of a proprietor, the personal representative of the deceased may continue the operation of the pharmacy under the supervision and management of a licensed pharmacist. - (5) Every licensed pharmacist who is engaged by a trustee in bankruptcy, liquidator, assignee or personal representative to supervise and manage a proprietary pharmacy shall, not later than five days after commencing his or her duties, file with the registrar a certificate, signed by the licensed pharmacist, setting forth the name and address of the person by whom he or she was engaged and the date of the commencement of his or her duties with respect to the pharmacy.
+- (3) Subject to this Act and the bylaws, where a proprietor is bankrupt, insolvent or makes an assignment for the benefit of creditors, the trustee in bankruptcy, liquidator or assignee, as the case may be, if authorized to continue carrying on the business, may continue the operation of the pharmacy under the supervision and management of a licensed pharmacist. - (4) Subject to this Act and the bylaws and notwithstanding clause 2(o) and section 20, on the death of a proprietor, the personal representative of the deceased may continue the operation of the pharmacy for no longer than six months from the date of the death of the proprietor under the supervision and management of: - (a) a licensed pharmacist; or - (b) a licensed pharmacy technician. - (5) Every licensed pharmacist who is engaged by a trustee in bankruptcy, liquidator, assignee or personal representative to supervise and manage a proprietary pharmacy shall, not later than five days after commencing his or her duties, file with the registrar a certificate, signed by the licensed pharmacist, setting forth the name and address of the person by whom he or she was engaged and the date of the commencement of his or her duties with respect to the pharmacy.